fs3cs0ciety/linux-rootkit/README.md

 <p align="center"><img src=".img/taint_mask.jpg"></p>

-* This demonstrates how Rasta manipulates the kernel's taint mask, effectively resetting it to 0 and hiding the taint messages that would normally indicate kernel module loading issues.
+* This demonstrates how Rasta manipulates the kernel's taint mask, effectively resetting it to 0.

 ---